a7medayman6/Assembly-Cheat-Sheet/README.md

-; no memory to memory arithmetic inc dest 		; increase dest by 1 dec dest 		; decrease dest by 1 add dest, src	; add src on dest and store in dest sub dest, src	; subtract src from dest and store in dest neg dest 		; negate dest by finding 2's complement of dest ; for mul, imul, div, and idiv no immediate values are permitted mul src 		; unsigned multiplication
+; no memory to memory arithmetic inc dest 		; increase dest by 1 dec dest 		; decrease dest by 1 add dest, src		; add src on dest and store in dest adc dest, src 		; dest = dest + src + CF sub dest, src		; subtract src from dest and store in dest neg dest 		; negate dest by finding 2's complement of dest ; for mul, imul, div, and idiv no immediate values are permitted mul src 		; unsigned multiplication